subramac/GettingAndCleansingDataCourseProject/CodeBook.md

-This file helps understand  variables, the data, and any transformations or work that you performed to clean up the data

-This code book describes the variables, the data, and any transformations or work that were performed to clean up the data
+This code book describes the original data set/experiment used for this project, variables, the data, and any transformations or work that were performed to clean up the data

 Human Activity Recognition Using Smartphones Dataset Version 1.0